hackjutsu/personal-blog/source/_posts/Android resuing include tag.md

-# Android: Re-using Layouts with tag `<include/>`
+# Re-using Layouts with tag `<include/>` in Android

-title: Android Re-using Layouts with tag "include"
+title: Re-using Layouts with tag "include" in Android
 date: 2015-10-19 18:00:00
 tags:
 - Android